ap-atul/wavelets-ext/README.md

 ```
 $ python setup_dev.py build_ext --inplace
 ```
-* Just like other api call the functions
+* Just like other api calls

 ## API
 * I only needed the Compressors and the 1D wavelet decomposition and reconstruction